sts10/sts10.github.io/_posts/2017-06-27-keepassxc-setup-guide.md

 Note that you can set KeePassXC to lock your databases after a specific number of seconds of inactivity by going to KeePassXC Preference > Security.

 ![auto lock setting](/img/keepassxc/set-lock-time.png)

+### Migrating from another password manager to KeePassXC

+If you're moving to KeePassXC from another password manager, you'll likely want to convert your collection of passwords into a KeePass database file, which has the file extension <code>.kdbx</code>.

+The easiest way to do this is to export your previous database to a CSV file (stands for Comma Separated Values-- this file will be _unencrypted_, so be careful with it), then, in KeePassXC, go to Database menu > Import > "Import from CSV file..."
+Once it's all imported and your new KeePass database is all set and you save it, you'll very likely want to delete the unencrypted CSV file.

 ## Level 2: More Security Tips